stijnsanders/tx/README.md

 Items have none or more reports, where additional information or progress of the task at hand can be reported.

 Filters can list items that have specific types, tokens or references.
-By combining criteria filters can get complex to select very specific items.
+By combining criteria, filters can get complex to select very specific items.
 Filters can be used to list items, view a limited tree of items or to render a summary of items.

 If _tx_ is used in a multi-user environment, each user is also represented as an item.

 Filters can be stored onto an item.
 Filters stored onto an item on the path of the user's item are shown on the 'Filters' opening page.

 Each item has a weight, that is based on the weight of item types, token types and reference types used by the item, its tokens and references.
-When displaying a list of items, they are sored by weight first, then alphabetically.
+When displaying a list of items, they are sorted by weight first, then alphabetically.

-And there are many other useful features too numerous to list here, but all geared towards creating a rich environment to store the information about the work in progress.
+And there are many other usefull features too numerous to list here, but all geared towards creating a rich environment to store the information about the work in progress.

 ## The Name